-The USAGA is a national coalition of leading adaptive golf organizations working together to grow the game of golf for the special needs community.
+The USAGA is a national coalition of adaptive golf organizations.
 They offer access, instruction and competition at all levels.
-Check their Web site for a list of scheduled tournaments or to subscribe to their e-newsletter.
+Check their website for a list of scheduled tournaments or subscribe to their e-newsletter.

 U.S. Disabled Golf Association

-Power Wheelchair Hockey leagues are based on basic hockey rules with a few adaptations allowing those in power wheelchairs the ability to play hockey.
+Power Wheelchair Hockey leagues are based on basic hockey rules with a few adaptations to enable power wheelchair users to play hockey.